BARRY LYNDON ANALYSIS - PART ONE

 A game involving the ribbon existed to the extent that, in the book, Barry later reveals ribbons that Nora has given him as gifts, which offends Quin who has also received such gifts.
 How they were received is not stated.

 So Barry, in the book, is not as innocent as Kubrick represents him.
 Except for his innocence over Nora, which reminds us a little of Lolita.
-For Nora was not only perhaps a litte homely, she was eight years older than him in a significant way.
+For Nora was eight years older than him.
 He was only fifteen.
 She was twenty-three.
 He's told she is old enough "to be his mother" when he defies her marriage to Quin.
-Though this isn't the case, eight years separation between the two is great for a fifteen-year-old.
+Though this isn't the case, eight years separation between the two is a significant gap for a fifteen-year-old.
 No one saw Nora Brady as any kind of a suitable match for Barry and esteemed him as only being a fool in his love for her.
 No one saw Nora as any kind of a suitable match for Quin, who had come from outside the village, was unfamiliar with her reputation, and who had money.

 The scene of Barry's love affair with Nora is presided over by a dancing child figure, perhaps recalling the movie's opening with a dance, the Sarabande, and reminds one of a cupid, especially as they are in a room built of shells, conchs used as decoration, and Aphrodite appeared in the waves carried to shore by the raft of a seashell.
 The place is known as Shell Cottage which was built for an Emily Lennox, daughter of the Duke of Richmond, who married James Fitzgerald, 20th Earl of Kildaire and a resident at Carton House.
 Emily decorated the walls with shells and other examples of marine life brought to her from around the world.
 A child of theirs was Lord Fitzgerald, leader of the 1798 rebellion.

 The "rose blows" line comes from a poem that Barry wrote for Nora.